shieldproject/shield/docs/API.md

 }
 ```

+**Access Control**

+This endpoint requires no authentication or authorization.

 **Errors**

 The following error messages can be returned:

-- **Unable to retrieve retention policy template information** -
+- **Unable to retrieve retention policy template information**:
-  An internal error occurred and should be investigated by the
+  an internal error occurred and should be investigated by the
-  site administrators.
+  site administrators

-- **Retention policy expiry must be greater than 1 day** - You
+- **Retention policy expiry must be greater than 1 day**:
-  supplied an `expires` value less than 86,400.
-Please re-try the
+  You supplied an `expires` value less than 86,400.
-  request with a higher value.
+  Please re-try the request with a higher value.

-- **Retention policy expire must be a multiple of 1 day** - You
+- **Retention policy expire must be a multiple of 1 day**:
-  supplied an `expires` value that was not a multiple of 86,400.
+  You supplied an `expires` value that was not a
-  Please re-try the request with a different value.
+  multiple of 86,400.
+Please re-try the request with
+  a different value.

-- **Unable to update retention policy template** - An internal
+- **Unable to update retention policy template**:
-  error occurred and should be investigated by the site
+  an internal error occurred and should be investigated by the
-  administrators.
+  site administrators

 ### DELETE /v2/global/policies/:uuid